Gorham's disease

-Gorham's disease (pronounced GOR-amz), also known as Gorham vanishing bone disease and phantom bone disease, is a very rare skeletal condition of unknown cause, characterized by the uncontrolled proliferation of distended, thin-walled vascular or lymphatic channels within bone, which leads to resorption and replacement of bone with angiomas and/or fibrosis.
+Gorham's disease (pronounced GOR-amz), also known as Gorham vanishing bone disease and phantom bone disease, is a very rare skeletal condition of unknown cause.
+It is characterized by the uncontrolled proliferation of distended, thin-walled vascular or lymphatic channels within bone, which leads to resorption and replacement of bone with angiomas and/or fibrosis.

 Signs and symptoms

 The symptoms of Gorham's disease vary depending on the bones involved.
 It may affect any part of the skeleton, but the most common sites of disease are the shoulder, skull, pelvic girdle, jaw, ribs, and spine.

 In some cases, no symptoms are seen until a fracture occurs either spontaneously or following minor trauma, such as a fall.
 An acute onset of localized pain and swelling may occur.
 More commonly, pain of no apparent cause increases in frequency and intensity over time and may eventually be accompanied by weakness and noticeable deformity of the area.
 The rate of progression is unpredictable, and the prognosis can be difficult.
 The disease may stabilize after a number of years, go into spontaneous remission, or in cases involving the chest and upper spine, prove fatal.
 Recurrence of the disease following remission can also occur.
 Involvement of the spine and skull base may cause a poor outcome from neurological complications.
 In many cases, the result of Gorham's disease is severe deformity and functional disability.

 Symptoms such as difficulty breathing and chest pain may be present if the disease is present in the ribs, scapula, or thoracic vertebrae.
 These may indicate that the disease has spread from the bone into the chest cavity.
 The breathing problems may be misdiagnosed as asthma, because the damage done to the lungs can cause the same types of changes to lung function testing as seen in asthma.
 Extension of the lesions into the chest may lead to the development of chylous pleural and pericardial effusions.
 Chyle is rich in protein and white blood cells that are important in fighting infection.
 The loss of chyle into the chest can have serious consequences, including infection, malnutrition, and respiratory distress and failure.
 These complications or their symptoms, such as difficulty breathing, chest pain, poor growth or weight loss, and infection have sometimes been the first indications of the condition.